bakkdoor/fancy/README.md

 ----------------------------------------------------------------------
-Fancy is a dynamic, object-oriented programming language heavily inspired by Smalltalk, Ruby and Erlang.
+Fancy is a dynamic, object-oriented programming language heavily inspired by Smalltalk, Ruby, Io and Erlang.
 It supports dynamic code evaluation (as in Ruby & Smalltalk), class-based mixins, (simple) pattern matching, runtime introspection & reflection, "monkey patching" and much more.
 It runs on Rubinius, the Ruby VM, and thus